code-dot-org/code-dot-org/SETUP.md

     <details>
               <summary>If it complains about command line tools already installed</summary>

-              If it complains "xcode-select: error: command line tools are already installed, use "Software Update" to install updates" check to make sure XCode is downloaded and up to date manually.
+              If it complains

+              ```xcode-select: error: command line tools are already installed, use "Software Update" to install updates```

+              check to make sure XCode is downloaded and up to date manually.

     </details>

 ### Ubuntu 16.04 ([Download iso][ubuntu-iso-url]) Note: Virtual Machine Users should check the Windows Note below before starting